sevenval/flat-docs/cookbook/file-serving.md

 # File Serving

 Sometimes you want to serve local files, e.g. HTML, JavaScript, or CSS.
-This is a task for the default flow (`conf/flow.xml`) and the [`serve` action](/reference/actions/serve.md).
+This is a task for the [default flow](/reference/flow.md#default-flow) defined in `conf/flow.xml` and the [`serve` action](/reference/actions/serve.md).

-First, create `flow.xml` in `conf` with the following content:
+First, we create `flow.xml` in `conf` with the following content:

 ```xml
 <flow>